 - Enterprise has a Korean-American (Linda Park) playing a Japanese woman (Hoshi).
 But in general, the later series were more accurate, with human characters either played by actors of appropriate nationality, or being from worlds other than Earth.

-- LOST has British (of Indian descent) Naveen Andrews as Iraqi Sayid Jarrah, Newzealander Alan Dale as the British Charles Widmore, and the Australians in flashbacks are overwhelmingly played by non-Australians faking the accent.
-Additionally, Frenchwoman Danielle Rousseau is played by Croatian actress Mira Furlan, while Russian Mikhail Bakunin is played by Venezuelan-born Andrew Divoff.
+- LOST has Briton (of Indian descent) Naveen Andrews as Iraqi Sayid Jarrah, New Zealander Alan Dale as the British Charles Widmore, and the Australians in flashbacks are overwhelmingly played by non-Australians faking the accent.
+Additionally, Frenchwoman Danielle Rousseau is played by Croatian actress Mira Furlan, while Russian Mikhail Bakunin is played by Venezuelan-born Andrew Divoff, but at least he's half-Russian and speaks the language.
 Nigerian Eko is played by British actor Adewale Akinnuoye-Agbaje, but this is justified since his parents are Nigerian and he does the accent right for once.
-Similarly, Korean-born American Daniel Dae Kim plays a Korean...who can't speak English at first. (ironically, he had to be taught Korean by his on-screen wife Yunjin Kin, similar to how in-character Sun teaches English to Jin)
+Similarly, Korean-born American Daniel Dae Kim plays a Korean...who can't speak English at first (ironically, he had to be taught Korean by his on-screen wife Yunjin Kin, similar to how in-character Sun teaches English to Jin).

 - Sherlock 's third episode The Great Game has British actress Haydn Gwynne playing a Czech women.
 Gwynne is fluent in French and Italian, so she often plays different nationalities.

-- Carlo Rota, a British-born actor of Italian ancestry, plays the Lebanese Yasir Hamoudi on Little Mosque on the Prairie.
-(Note that on 24 Rota plays Morris O'Brian, whose ethnicity has not been specified but is likely Irish, and on an episode of This is Wonderland he played an Italian hotdog vendor.)
+- Carlo Rota, a British-born actor of Italian ancestry, plays the Lebanese Yasir Hamoudi in Little Mosque on the Prairie (note that on 24 Rota plays Morris O'Brian, whose ethnicity has not been specified but is likely Irish, and on an episode of This is Wonderland he played an Italian hotdog vendor).

 - The Israeli Ziva David is played by Cote de Pablo, whose parentage is Chilean.